codeforequity-at/botium-connector-alexa-avs/README.md

 ### 1. Prepare amazonConfig.json

-Copy AVS Product ID, Client ID and Client secret from steps above to a file named amazonConfig.json (see sample in cfg folder of this repository):
+* Copy AVS Product ID, Client ID and Client secret from steps above (Amazon AVS API of the Product to test) to a file named amazonConfig.json (see sample in cfg folder of this repository):
+* Just Amazon Tanscibe / Amazon Polly:
+    * Set region you want to use (Be aware, a region has not all APIs.
+For example eu-west-1 has Polly, Transcribe, and S3 too)
+    * Copy AVS Access Key ID, and Secret Access Key from steps above  (Amazon Polly, Amazon Transcribe)
+* Just Amazon Transcibe
+    * Create a bucket in S3, or use an existing one.

 ```
 {
   "deviceInfo": {
     "clientId": "xxx",
     "clientSecret": "xxx",
     "productId": "xxx"
+  },
+  "region": "xxx",
+  "accessKeyId": "xxx",
+  "secretAccessKey": "xxx",
+  "bucketName": "xxx"
 }
-}

 ```

-### 2. Prepare googleConfig.json
+### 2. Prepare googleConfig.json (Optional)

 Copy and rename Google Cloud JSON credentials to a file named googleConfig.json.
 (Suppose Speech-to-Text and Text-to-Speech API are sharing the same project)